 in the Faculty of Health, Psychology and Social Care

-Do you want to advance or change your career, focus your knowledge or enhance your clinical speciality?
-Then perhaps a full-time or part-time research degree is for you.
+Do you want to advance or change your career, deepen your expertise in a topic, or expand your research and practical skills?

-Before applying for a research degree, applicants should have a preliminary discussion with a member of staff to discuss a proposed research project.
+Before applying for a research degree, you should have a preliminary discussion with a member of staff about your project and ideas.
+To arrange this, please email Professor Francis Fatoye, firstname.lastname@example.org, the Research Degrees Co-ordinator for the Department of Health Professions.